msearle5/xygos/docs/birth.rst

   constitution will receive more hit points and also recover them faster while resting.
 Constitution is less important in the beginning of the game, but will be the most important stat at the end.

+Charisma
+  Charisma affects your ability to persuade shopkeepers to give you a good price.
+There are also some techniques that use it as their controlling stat, but despite that it's considerably less important than the main five stats.
+To reflect this it is much cheaper to buy when selecting stats than the main five stats.

+Speed
+  Speed affects how quickly you move, act, fight - almost everything in fact is proportional to this stat.
+Having 10 is average - each additional point of stat gives you another point of speed, and about another 10% actions in the same time.
+Because speed affects how effectively you do everything, it is considerably more valuable that the other stats and costs much more to buy.

 Skills
 ======